 Find out more about your right to paid sick time in Emeryville, California below.
-Please note that you may also have an additional right to emergency paid leave for COVID-19 purposes under federal law, as described in more detail here.

 NOTE: Visit here for information about California’s statewide paid sick time law.

 1) What does the Emeryville Paid Sick Time law do?

 It gives workers sick time that can be used to recover from physical/mental illness or injury; to seek medical diagnosis, treatment, or preventative care; to care for a family member who is ill or needs medical diagnosis, treatment, or preventative care; to aid or care for the worker’s or a family member’s guide dog, signal dog, or service dog; or to address certain needs that may arise if the worker is a victim of domestic violence.

 Additionally, the City released administrative guidance clarifying that sick time can also be used for certain COVID-19 related reasons, including when a worker takes off work because:

 - A public health official or healthcare provider requires or recommends the worker isolate or quarantine to prevent the spread of disease;